PjHurtig/adventure-lab/README.md

 Few but impactful images helps the user experience by being clear on the subject matter of the site.
 - The hero image speakt loudly to the adventure and nature aspects.
 - The member portraits show the feeling of happiness being a part of the club can result in.

+### Overall Feel
+I wanted to elicit a feeling of excitement for getting outdoors and make a simple and clear experience that feels light and airy.